 - The position of the Financial markets when you request your transfer value

 You may be handed a seriously impressive transfer value… And you may feel pretty damn excited about it.
 We strongly encourage you to look at the pros and cons before you sign, seal, and deliver the transfer.
 Are you getting enough for all the benefits you will give away?

 CETVs can range from anywhere between 20-25 times your pensionable income, although some schemes offer surprisingly generous transfer values and some far less.
 Regardless of whether the offer feels on the higher or lower end of the scale, be sure to check that you have been offered a fair transfer for the benefits that you are giving up.

 Many factors come into play here.
-Although transfer values have risen in the past year – to an all-time high – we are now seeing a dip on the other side.
+Although transfer values were at record levels in 2021, 2022 has seen a steep fall in transfer values.
 This is due to the many external influences (such as the market, interest rates and inflation) impacting rates.

 Does CETV increase with age?